 Rainy-day mooching is accommodated in what is thought to be called a parade of shops at Dalegate Market.
 No such need during today's sizzler and the offer of a hand-painted cup was passed over.

-Unlike Alex Horne's amusing and sometimes touching account of his inaugural year of birding[1], which wasn't but has since been passed over to Oxfam™.
+Unlike Alex Horne's amusing and sometimes touching account of his inaugural year of birding, which beats all of this nonsense by at least five years, and has since been passed over to Oxfam™,

-Burnham Deepdale runs into Brancaster Staithe but, interestingly, there's a couple of 100 yards of no man's land between the village signs.
+Burnham Deepdale runs into Brancaster Staithe but, interestingly, there's a couple-of-hundred yards of no man's land between the village signs.
 The term 'interestingly' is used because a pal once had a Xmas job in a busy, city centre Post Office™ and 'absolute bedlam!' was how he described it.

 Somebody needs to sort the gap out here because can you imagine the chaos in that North Norfolk sorting room at the same time of year?